hbraux/dku/README.md

 A set of slim docker images based on Alpine Linux with low memory requirements.
 To be used for testing or development purpose, for instance on a Virtualbox VM

 The images do NOT support services and docker-compose.
-They arge designed to run in standalone mode
+They are designed to run in standalone mode

 All images are auto-descriptive.
 Just inspect the labels to get description and usage(s):
 ```sh
 docker inspect --format='{{range $k,$v:=.Config.Labels}}{{$k}}: {{println $v}}{{end}}' hbase
 ```